datacarpentry/semester-biology/materials/dplyr.md

 >
 > * Consider removing the `dplyr` package so you can demonstrate installing it.
 >     * Linux users: you may not want to do this because the source install is slow
+>
+> INSTALL WARNING: Some Windows users have issues installing `dplyr` receiving
+> errors that the associate files cannot be copied.
+This is an issue with
+> McAfee anti-virus.
+Streaming protection should be temporarily disabled to
+> allow installation.

 ### Packages